Euphredes/Greanleaf/README.txt

 XIII.
 Respect:
-1. Love for Family and Friends.
+1. Love for family and friends.
 2. Praise rarity.
 Protect rarity.
 3. Be nice.
 4. Have a battle buddy.